ihhub/penguinV/PenguinV/Library/cuda/API_description.md

 ## Namespaces
 **Bitmap_Image_Cuda**
-Declares template class for BITMAP images and concrete classes:
+Declares a class for BITMAP images:
-- ***ImageCuda*** - gray-scale bitmap image (main class in most of image processing functions).
-If the type of image in description is not implicitly specified then it is a gray-scale image.
+- ***Image*** - a bitmap image with default number of colors as 1 (gray-scale image).
+If the the number of color channels in this description is not implicitly specified then it is a 1 (gray-scale image).
-- ***ColorImageCuda*** - RGB (color) bitmap image.

 **Image_Function_Cuda**
 Contains all basic functions for image processing by CUDA.

 **Template_Image_Cuda**
-Includes only one template class ***ImageTemplateCuda*** what is the main class for image buffer classes.
+Includes only one template class ***ImageTemplateCuda*** which is the main class for image buffer classes.

 ## Functions